-- 5.5.19 We wanted to make sure that our rdWRMP is best value for customers.
-It is a requirement of the WRMP Guidelines that we carry out a cost benefit analysis to consider whether the benefits of implementing the solution are greater than the costs. - 5.5.20 We therefore carried out a "least regrets" economic analysis to compare two costs: - the cost of the 'core' AMP7 enabling activities described above (initial development of the SESR and GUC schemes, with associated monitoring and investigation), which we estimate to be £27m "the adaptive strategy"; and - the cost of having to rapidly develop more expensive, but shorter lead-time strategic schemes and/or more expensive demand management options because we do not carry out the shorter term enabling activities the "wait and see approach". - 5.5.21 If our "Challenging" future arises then our adaptive approach means that we will have carried out the enabling activities that are required to deliver the required strategic option in time for the need.
+- 5.6.23 We wanted to make sure that our fWRMP19 is best value for customers.
+It is a requirement of the WRMP Guidelines that we carry out a cost benefit analysis to consider whether the benefits of implementing the solution are greater than the costs. - 5.6.24 We therefore carried out a "least regrets" economic analysis to compare two costs: - The 'opportunity cost' associated with the enabling actions that are required to allow us to pursue an "adaptive strategy".
+The enabling requirements associated with the strategic schemes have been further developed as part of our evidence provided to Ofwat following their Initial Assessment of Plans in February 2019.
+This includes more detail on timetable and costs compared to our rdWRMP19.
+We have also considered the implications of these costs in comparison to the 'wait and see' approach and it is clear that it is only the pre summer 2023 activities that potentially represent an opportunity cost to maintain our adaptive approach.
+Based on the updated studies we have calculated that the total likely cost of these activities (equivalent to those required to reach 'Gate 2' in the Ofwat submission) is £23m; and - the cost of having to rapidly develop more expensive, but shorter lead-time strategic schemes and/or more expensive demand management options because we do not carry out the shorter term enabling activities the "wait and see approach". - 5.6.25 If our "Challenging" future arises then our adaptive approach means that we will have carried out the enabling activities that are required to deliver the required strategic option in time for the need.
 However, under our "Expected" or "Optimistic" Futures we will have modestly accelerated investment beyond the economic optimum.
-In our "Aspirational" Future, we would not need to start work on the strategic option until the mid-2040s, and there is a chance it would not be required at all. - 5.5.22 This means that if we were to adopt a "wait and see" approach we might delay or avoid incurring the cost of the enabling activities, but there is a risk that we incur significantly greater cost if our "Challenging" or "Expected" futures are realised and we have to deliver more expensive options in short timescales. - 5.5.23 We compared these two costs under a range of planning horizons and probability weightings for each future.
-This analysis showed that even under a shorter term (2050) planning horizon where we assume that the "Optimistic" or "Aspirational" Futures are three times as likely to occur as the "Challenging" or "Expected" futures, there is still almost a 3:1 benefit to cost ratio of pursuing an adaptive approach over the "wait and see" approach. - 5.5.24 We are therefore confident that the enabling actions we have included within our adaptive plan represent an appropriate balance between long term resilience and value for customers.
+In our "Aspirational" Future, we would not need to start work on the strategic option until the mid-2040s, and there is a chance it would not be required at all. - 5.6.26 This means that if we were to adopt a "wait and see" approach we might delay or avoid incurring the cost of the enabling activities, but there is a risk that we incur significantly greater cost if our "Challenging" or "Expected" futures are realised and we have to deliver more expensive options in short timescales. - 5.6.27 We compared these two costs under a range of planning horizons and probability weightings for each future.
+This analysis showed that even under a shorter term (2050) planning horizon where we assume that the "Optimistic" or "Aspirational" Futures are three times as likely to occur as the "Challenging" or "Expected" futures, there is still almost a 3:1 benefit to cost ratio of pursuing an adaptive approach over the "wait and see" approach.

+5.6.28 We are therefore confident that the enabling actions we have included within our adaptive plan represent an appropriate balance between long term resilience and value for customers.